 Forminator is a form builder plugin from WPMU DEV for easily deploying any type of form, be it contact, payment, email, feedback registration, or file upload.
 The upload field of Forminator’s forms allows for single and multiple files, and it lets you set limits on file types, number of files, and file sizes.
 For your visitors, uploading a file is as simple as dragging and dropping it onto the page.

 Pricing: Forminator is available as a basic free version.
-For full functionality, purchase Forminator Pro for $5 per month.
-Or, you can subscribe to a WPMU DEV membership (starting at $15.83 per month) for access to all premium WPMU DEV plugins.
+For full functionality, you can subscribe to a WPMU DEV membership (starting at $15.83 per month) for access to all premium WPMU DEV plugins, including Forminator Pro.

 While simple to use, this plugin packs many handy additional features.
-To collect more information from visitors, WordPress File Upload includes the option to add additional fields like email, dropdowns, and checkboxes.
+To collect more information from visitors, there’s the option to add additional fields like email, dropdowns, and checkboxes.
 You can also turn on email notifications whenever a file is submitted and set the destination folder of uploaded files.
 The plugin can even redirect users to a new page after the upload is complete.

 These features all come with the free version of the plugin.
 For unlimited file size uploads, a dedicated Gutenberg block, multiple file uploads, drag-and-drop functionality, and the ability to visually customize the field display, purchase WordPress File Upload Pro.